cosmos/cosmos-sdk/docs/spec/ibc/appendices.md

 See [binary format as protobuf specification](./protobuf/messages.proto)

-## Appendix E: Tendermint Header Proofs
+## Appendix F: Tendermint Header Proofs

 { is this finalized? }